ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/template.md

 ## Argument Reference

 * `name` - (Optional) The name of template.
-Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
+Search by name is case-insensitive.
+The whole resource name is required if `partial_match` parameter is not set to true..
+* `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
+Default value is false.
 * `cores` - (Optional) The CPU cores count.
 * `ram` - (Optional) The RAM size in MB.
 * `storage_size` - (Optional) The storage size in GB.